 Europe is a complex continent with thousands of years of human interaction overlaying the natural world.
 The most obvious manifestations of that history are the many political borders that abound, and indeed change over time.

-Nature however, never recognizes these artefacts of human civilisation and our Protected Areas represent what is most special across our small, marvellous and populated continent and constitute a “shared European inheritance” of nature protection.
+Nature however, never recognises these artefacts of human civilisation and our Protected Areas represent what is most special across our small, marvellous and populated continent and constitute a “shared European inheritance” of nature protection.
 Yet in places borders create artificial barriers to the management of these valuable natural resources.
 The places where Protected Areas share a common political boundary bring these management issues into sharp focus and need special consideration.

 Through the certification process, these transboundary Protected Areas, can more effectively manage Europe’s natural resources and aspire to be models of sustainable development.